How to Treat Tennis Elbow

 Lateral Epicondylitis, also known as lateral tennis elbow, is caused by a microscopic injured tendon that often results in pain when patients play tennis or other racquet sports.
-This can happen due to repetitive motion, overuse, and stress to the arm muscles and tendons in the forearm muscles.
-The condition causes pain and a burning sensation around the outside of the elbow area.
-Although common in tennis players, symptoms of tennis elbow can occur in almost any individual regardless of the activity.
+Lateral elbow tendinopathy can happen due to repetitive motion, overuse, and stress to the arm muscles and common extensor tendons in the forearm muscles.
+This lateral epicondyle condition causes arm pain and a burning sensation around the outside of the elbow area.
+Although common in tennis players, anyone can develop tennis elbow symptoms regardless of the activity.

 Symptoms

-Tennis elbow can develop over time and may cause pain around the elbow joint, inhibit mobility, and weaken wrist muscles.
-Gripping a tennis racket, golf club, tools, or a drinking cup may become difficult and even impair the ability to complete tasks or play sports.
+Tennis elbow is often developed over time and may cause severe pain around the elbow joint, inhibit mobility, and weaken wrist muscles.
+Racket sports, golf clubs, certain tools, or a drinking cup may become difficult due to tennis elbow pain and even impair the ability to complete tasks or play sports.
 Patients may experience radiating pain in the ulnar nerve and grapple with a limited range of motion.
-If non-surgical treatment fails to help alleviate symptoms, minimally invasive outpatient elbow surgeries at a reputable surgery center may be recommended.
+After we diagnose tennis elbow, if non-surgical treatment fails to help alleviate tennis elbow symptoms, minimally invasive outpatient elbow surgeries at a reputable surgery center may be recommended.

-Tennis elbow surgery may be performed in an outpatient setting using a minimally invasive approach.
+Tennis elbow surgery may be performed in an outpatient setting using a minimally invasive approach to repair tennis elbow.
 Patients can often return home the same day.
 The minimally invasive surgery may have differing focuses; an elbow joint replacement will focus on the elbow joint, while other surgical procedures will target the ulnar collateral ligament.
-After the procedure, the elbow will be placed in a splint that enables the use of the hand.
-Some discomfort, pain, and limited mobility should be expected for a few weeks after surgery.
-Recovery after surgery often depends on the size and severity of the injury and the patient’s overall health.
-Participation in physical therapy is recommended to help strengthen and restore the elbow’s mobility.
+We may also use extracorporeal shock wave therapy to promote healing and pain relief for tiny tears.

 Related Blog